yarec/react-layout-generator/src/includes/intro.md

 *React-layout-generator (RLG) is exploring a layout system that uses React to compute the layouts directly.*

 RLG is focused on layout and editing of both html and svg components.
-By taking direct control of the layout it enables precise and continuous control of responsive layouts.
+Taking direct control of the layout enables precise and continuous control of responsive layouts.
 You're no longer limited to just css and the linear flow of elements.

 A [live demo](https://neq1.io) is available at https://neq1.io.
 Source is available at [Github](https://github.com/chetmurphy/react-layout-generator) under the MIT license.
 ___